- Top 3 Basement Air Purifier Comparison Table

 - AeraMax 300 review conclusion

 I took some time over my reviews in this section.
-In order to find the best air purifier for the basement, I had to narrow down exactly what to look for.
+In order to find the best air purifier for the basement and big rooms, I had to narrow down exactly what to look for.
 I knew it had to be able to handle large areas, but also deal with certain types of pollutants like Mold and Mildew and at the same time capable of dealing with strong odors.
 A tall order to say the least!

 Basement air is the most polluted air in the whole house.
 If you have a basement, you know all too well about that funky basement smell.

 Basements are often connected to the rest of the home with ductwork, which results in polluted air traveling up to the rest of the rooms.